proxy-m/buildroot-dl-none/README.md

 Or you may want to patch or modify part of programs and libraries in buildroot dependencies by yourself.
-It is big difference between small modifications by youself (you team) and following big default changes by 100-1000+ independent developers.
+It is big difference between small modifications by youself (your team) and following big default changes by 100-1000+ independent developers.

 How to use buildroot-dl-mini offline